kedacore/http-add-on/README.md

 ## Adopters - Become a listed KEDA user!

-We are always happy to start list users who run KEDA's HTTP Add-On in production or are evaluating it, learn more about it [here](ADOPTERS.md).
+We are always happy to start list users who run KEDA's HTTP Add-on in production or are evaluating it, learn more about it [here](ADOPTERS.md).

 We welcome pull requests to list new adopters.

 ## Walkthrough

-Although this is currently a **beta release** project, we have prepared a walkthrough document that with instructions on getting started for basic usage.
+Although this is currently a **beta release** project, we have prepared a walkthrough document with instructions on getting started for basic usage.

 See that document at [docs/walkthrough.md](./docs/walkthrough.md)